JohnSnowLabs/spark-nlp/docs/en/alab/healthcare.md

 </div>

-## Generate JSON containing Pre-annotations using a Spark NLP pipeline
+## Generate Pre-annotations using Spark NLP pipelines

 {:.info}
-No Alab Credentials required.
+**No Annotation Lab credentials are required.**

-Define Spark NLP for Healthcare pipeline
+The first step is to define the Healthcare NLP pipeline.
+The same procedure can be followed for Legal and Finance NLP pipelines.

 ```py
 document = DocumentAssembler()\